 Circumareolar breast lift (Benelli breast lift)

-which ends up with an incision along the border of the areola.
 The circumareolar breast lift only employs an incision around the areola.
 This procedure is for a very limited patient population that does not require the nipple areola complex to move too much.
 The tissue that supports the blood supply to the nipple areola complex can usually be brought on a leash of tissue commonly referred to as a pedicle from superiorly, inferiorly, medially, or laterally.
 This technique is usually reserved for patients with moderate breast ptosis (droop) and reasonably good skin elasticity.
 For this reason, most massive weight loss patients would not be good candidates for this technique because of the poor skin quality.
-But, for the majority of breast lift patients in New York, this technique is an excellent choice.
+But, for the majority of mastopexy patients in New York, this technique is an excellent choice.

-Dr. Wallach will combine breast augmentation with a breast lift for those patients that desire an increase in volume as well as a lift.
+Dr. Wallach will combine breast augmentation with a breast lift for those patients that desire an increase in volume as well as a lift and a better breast contour.
 In many cases, Dr. Wallach will limit the incision from this procedure by using either a “lollipop-type” pattern or a pattern designed only around the areola (circumareolar), further limiting the incisions.
 For massive weight loss patients in Manhattan NYC, Dr. Wallach has used all three types of skin incision designs to achieve nice results for his patients.
 Sometimes a breast augmentation alone can be performed to lift the breast for minor sagging.

 “I believe true confidence comes from a feeling of self-assuredness from one’s inner self.
 However, I also believe that it is heavily impacted by a lack of confidence with one’s outside appearance as well.
 Plastic surgery can help improve confidence in this way. ”

-If you would like more information about New York Surgeon Dr. Wallach and his success with New York City Breast Lift (mastopexy) procedures, we hope that you will not hesitate to contact our Manhattan office at (212) 257-3263 or by mail at 1049 5th Avenue, Suite 2D in New York, NY 10028; or using our contact form to request additional details.
+If you would like more information about New York Surgeon Dr. Wallach and his success with New York City mastopexy procedures, we hope that you will not hesitate to contact our Manhattan office at (212) 257-3263 or by mail at 1049 5th Avenue, Suite 2D in New York, NY 10028; or using our contact form to request additional details.